Applying to be a Deputy under Mental Capacity Act

 You have to file your application for a deputy’s appointment within six months of obtaining the medical report.

-If you are applying for a Mental Capacity Act Order restricted to the use of monies of S$60,000 and below
+If you are applying for a Mental Capacity Act Order where the total amount of money withdrawn is not more than S$80,000

 Under this track, applications can be filed online through the Family Justice Courts’ Integrated Family Application Management System (iFAMS) using SingPass.